meaganrathjen/Recession_Analysis/README.md

 -  **21 Day Rolling Risk Analysis**

-    Prior 2008: Tech and Transportation had higher risk on this metric and did not move in a completely correlated manner with the S&P 500.
+    Prior 2008: Tech and Transportation had higher risk fluctuations and did not move in a correlated manner with the S&P 500.
 The rest of the industries did move with the market as a whole.

     ![RR PRIOR 2008](https://github.com/crcrawfo1/Project1/blob/main/Photos/21_day_rolling_risk/21_day_rolling_risk_pre_2008.PNG)